 Outright Winner

 This is the most common bet associated with Carabao Cup betting, as you’re picking who you think will win the competition in February.
+The bet is very simple, especially as it gets easier to pick a winner as the rounds go by.
+The odds however, get lower, so keep that in mind.

-Carabao Cup Betting On Rounds
+Carabao Cup Betting on Rounds

-With the Carabao Cup comprising of five rounds, two two-legged semi-finals and a final, there’s plenty of football to bet on.
+With the Carabao Cup comprising five rounds, two two-legged semi-finals and a final, there’s plenty of football to bet on.
 Interesting fixtures are inevitable, with the possibility of a giant killing or two arriving at every stage.

 Tournament Top Scorer